gabiruzo/PythonPDFReader/README.md

 ## How to use

-Run Icon (VBS archive), not the ico, and select your pdf file for read and turn in searchable PDF.
+Run Icon PyOCR (VBS archive), not the ico, and select your pdf file for read and turn in searchable PDF.